-The Lumiere Gallery will open an exhibition by the French photographer Laurent Chehere.
-The exhibition will feature large format works from his famous series Flying Houses, including his first published work and a new photograph for 2021, which he created especially for the opening of the exhibition in Moscow.
+The Lumiere Gallery opens an exhibition by the French photographer Laurent Chéhère.
+The exhibition features large format works from his famous series Flying Houses, including his first published work and a new photograph of 2021, which he created specifically for the opening of the exhibition in Moscow.

 Moscow of Naum Granovsky 1920-1980